thu-vis/fast-lapjv/README.md

 ```
 pip3 install fastlapjv
 ```
-Tested on Windows, and Linux.
+Tested on Windows, and Linux with python 3.6.

 Usage Example
 -----